 Identifying skills gaps in your organization

-Before planning a complex initiative to mend a technology skills gap in an organization, it’s important to identify the skills existing employees already possess, and determine what’s needed to match the company’s long-term goals and trajectory.
+Before planning a complex initiative to mend a technology skills gap in an organization, it’s important to identify the skills existing employees already possess and determine what’s needed to match the company’s long-term goals and trajectory.
 This process is called a skills gap analysis.
 A thorough skills gap analysis will weigh a company’s long-term goals and growth strategies against the strength and efficacy of its current workforce.

-The analysis should deeply consider:
+The analysis should deeply consider the following:

 - What roles are necessary to achieve the company’s objective or achieve the next milestone?

 - What skills will the workforce need to support productivity, continued growth, and overall efficiency?